sjo49/Early-Flood-Warning-System/README.md

 Towns on the high risk list must have a station measuring a relative water level greater than five, and have an arbitrary slope increase higher than -0.5.
 If there is a significant amount of rainfall, this could become a severe risk town.

 Moderate risk:
 Towns with stations measuring a relative water level greater than 5, or greater than 2 with an increasing slope, are returned on the moderate risk list.
-THese towns aren't in any immediate danger, but this could change with consistently bad weather.
+These towns aren't in any immediate danger, but this could change with consistently bad weather.

 Low risk:
 The low risk towns have stations measuring a relative water level greater than or equal to 2.
 There is no apparent danger, however having a relative water level equal to double to typical highest level could eventually lead to problems.